-Kingston B v Surbiton B, Thames Valley division 2 match played at the Willoughby Arms, Kingston, on 29 April 2024
+Kingston B v Surbiton B, Thames Valley League division 2 match played at the Willoughby Arms, Kingston, on 29 April 2024

 After a fine season in Thames Valley division 2, we found ourselves in with a chance of promotion going into the final game of the season against neighbours Surbiton B, who also faced exactly the same prospect.
 We spent most of our preparation for the match undecided if getting promoted would be a wise idea or not for the club.
 On the one hand, you always want to win and play at the top level, but on the other hand a second Kingston team in the top division could present logistical nightmares, not to mention produce some severe rating disparities and mismatches.